grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 # Introduction to Alerting

 Whether you’re just starting out or you're a more experienced user of Grafana Alerting, learn more about the fundamentals and available features that help you create, manage, and respond to alerts; and improve your team’s ability to resolve issues quickly.
+For a hands-on introduction, refer to our [tutorial to get started with Grafana Alerting](http://grafana.com/tutorials/alerting-get-started/).

 ## Principles